ZSamuels28/ASync-Recipient-Validation-V2/README.md

 Firstly ensure you have `node`:

+At the time of this project, Node v16.15.0 was used.
+Node v18.1.0 was tested but the performance was not as good as v16.

 Either by downloading directly and installing via: https://nodejs.org/en/download/

 Or by using the following instructions: https://treehouse.github.io/installation-guides/mac/node-mac.html